azureossd/azureossd.github.io/_posts/2022-12-09-Deploying-JAR-based-Java-applications-with-CICD-on-App-Service-Linux.md

     # We change this to reflect Gradles build output location for our jars
     # Which is /build/libs/<jar>.jar
     # Replace JAR_NAME with the name of your jar -eg., azure-0.0.1.SNAPSHOT.jar
+    # NOTE: You can use glob patterns to specify a jar, without having to explicitly name one, eg. like:
+    # Contents: '**/target/*.jar'
+    # Assuming that only one (1) jar exists or the glob pattern is specific to avoid passing multiple jars to the next stage - Which may fail
     - task: CopyFiles@2
       displayName: 'Copy Files to artifact staging directory'
       inputs: